Ralph Waldo Swetman: Oswego State

 In 1933, Swetman left Tempe to head the Oswego State Normal School in Oswego, New York; he was its fourth principal.
 He was sought at this time by two normal schools in New York, and when asked which one was the greater challenge to lead, he replied, "Oswego".

 The Swetman administration, which lasted until 1947, confronted an institution that had lagged in adapting to higher educational standards.
 In 1926, the American Association of Teachers Colleges increased its standards and thus kept teachers colleges par with liberal arts schools in regards to faculty preparation.
 However, Oswego State had just one doctorate on faculty; more than half had no degrees.
 Swetman ordered that no faculty member who did not get a master's degree would stay beyond 1935, and he also made it clear that he wanted more men on staff.
 Many of the longtime faculty of the school resigned in response, but the effect of the decision was to catapult Oswego State into the top 20% of teachers colleges in the country.
 Other necessary improvements came in the school's physical plant; new buildings were added, such as Park Hall, and new athletic fields were also built.

 Swetman's time included new highs and new lows; under his guidance, Oswego State established its first extension service, and in 1940, the school granted its first industrial arts degree.
 Swetman also advocated for the conversion of New York's normal schools, including Oswego State, to teachers colleges, which occurred in 1942.
 However, he also had to confront a sharp drop in enrollment associated with World War II.
 In order to meet this challenge, Swetman brought an Air Corps unit to Oswego in 1943.
 He did so by bypassing the state government and negotiating a contract directly in Washington; the state government was none too pleased until it realized that Swetman's gamble had saved his staff.
 Oswego State lost no positions, and it educated 808 cadets.
 On another occasion, he had to defend his school from a state proposal to consolidate the industrial arts department at Buffalo.

 Retirement and death

 In 1947, Swetman retired from Oswego, having suffered serious physical fatigue, including a severe heart attack on November 3, 1946.
 He would later make an excursion into politics in Boca Raton, Florida, even running for mayor there, before moving again to Coconut Grove, Florida.
 He died in 1957 in Barbados, where he was on vacation with his wife.
 He was survived by a son and two daughters.

-Buildings were named for Swetman at Humboldt (the Swetman Child Development Lab) and SUNY Oswego (Swetman Hall, completed in 1963).
+Buildings were named for Swetman at Humboldt (the Swetman Child Development Lab which is now the Swetman Makerspace) and SUNY Oswego (Swetman Hall, completed in 1963).
 The latter building no longer exists separately, having been folded into the larger Campus Center.